 Because I’d found myself unintentionally taking inspiration from the body in my first maquette, I’ve tried referencing a nodule set in sedimentary rock.
 In double bowl terms, a convex inner bowl and contoured slab top.

 I should say there’s another rule: once started, have to finish.
 I’d have squidged this at the totally lumpen stage otherwise.
 It was interesting to try ways of adding lift and creating movement around the form.
-I added clay to the outer bowl and contoured the top.
+I’d already done the completely unrelated drawing below, so I added clay to the outer bowl and contoured the top.
 This would have been improved if the right side was a little higher.

 Interpreting the nodule was also interesting.
 I made the nodule too bowl-like. it would have created a more interesting shadow if it was more undercut, especially in the lowest section.
 And flatten it to be more like the real nodule.

 Yes, an improvement.
 One down, 29 to go….